jewicker/worldhappiness/README.md

 The datasets that are read into this program should be stored in a subdirectory named “datafiles”.

+The file worldhappiness_test.py is in the test_file directory.
+This file confirms of the data are being read correctly and have the correct form.
+In order to run this program, it needs to be placed one directory above the datafiles directory.

 This program runs in Python 3.8.